Whenever a new application has to be developed, the first question arises of the technology, framework, and programming language to be utilized.

 Object-oriented programming focuses on data, whereas functional programming prioritizes operation execution.
 If your application requires data modeling, you must consider OOP, and if you want efficient task processing, you must prefer functional programming.

-In addition, if you have a shorter time-to-market and require a quality solution as final development output, then the OOP programming will be a perfect choice.
+In addition, if you have a shorter time-to-market and require a quality solution as the final development output, then the OOP programming will be a perfect choice.

-The Absolute Reason: Why is Object Oriented Programming Popular
+The Absolute Reason: Why is Object-Oriented Programming Popular

-OOP paradigm is widely used in the software development industry, and most of the freshers in this field are trained to create computer programs, using this approach only.
+OOP paradigm is widely used in the software development industry, and most of the freshers in this field are trained to create computer programs using this approach only.

 Along with this, there are other reasons behind its popularity, and one of them is the ease of writing and maintaining code for producing complex code structures.
 In addition, Abstraction, Polymorphism, Inheritance, and Encapsulation reduce the effort, making them popular among development teams.